A win-win scenario

 Capital structure and life

 IGC has a simple capital structure with one class of ordinary shares in issue.
 Its ordinary shares have a premium main market listing on the London Stock Exchange and, as at 11 December 2020, there were 112,502,173 of these in issue with nil held in treasury.
-IGC has the authority to buy back up to 14.99% of its issued share capital, a power that it renews at each AGM.
+IGC has the authority to buy back up to 14.99% of its issued share capital, a power that it renews at each annual general meeting (AGM).
 Figure 19 shows the major shareholders in IGC at the 30 November 2020.

 IGC maintains an ungeared portfolio

-Although permitted to, the manager does not employ gearing in the management of the fund.
+Although permitted to, the manager does not employ gearing (borrowing) in the management of the fund.
 This reflects the relative volatility of the Indian stock market.
 The manager will normally keep cash of 3–4% on hand to take advantage of attractive investment opportunities as they arise.

 Unlimited life with a full redemption opportunity every two years